Posts

 Image

-It's been more than a month since I last wrote in my blog.
-That rarely happens, but I have a good excuse this time.
-I've been pushing hard to finish my book!
-These Kids Are Driving Me Crazy is a book for adults who work with kids with mental health issues.
+These Kids Are Driving Me Crazy is a book for adults who work with kids with neurodivergence or mental health issues.
 It is currently available on Amazon in Kindle ebook format as well as paperback.
 I started the book several years ago, soon after I officially retired from teaching.
 However, as long as I was homeschooling my son, Levi, I didn't have time to concentrate on writing this book.
 It was much simpler to publish my first children's book, Grandma Whatcha Doing? , which is also available on Amazon.
-I decided that this Covid-impacted winter would be a good time to buckle down and finish writing the book I abbreviate as Crazy! --as in "the thought of actually finishing this book is driving me crazy!"
-When my church invited me to participate in a book signing earlier this month, I was motivated to have this book
+I decided that the Covid-impacted winter would be a good time to buckle down and finish writing the book I abbreviate as Crazy! --as in "the thought of actually finishing this book is driving me crazy!"
+When my church invited me to participate in a book signing earlier, I was motivated to have this book ready, too.
+Life is all about building relationships, but that can be hard to do in a school or extracurricular setting, or even at ...